XardasLord/Design-Patterns/README.md

   - A Grouping of shapes that consists of several shapes
 - this pattern is used to treat both single (scalar) and composite objects uniformly
   - E.g., Foo and Collection<Foo> have common APIs

+## Decorator
+*Adding behavior without altering the class itself.*
+- want to augment an object with additional functionality
+- do not want to rewrite or alter existing code (OCP)
+- want to keep new functionality separe (SRP)
+- need to be able to interact with existing structures
+- two options:
+  - Inherit from required object if possible (some object are sealed and you just can't)
+  - build a Decorator, which simply references the decorated object(s)

 **Description is regularly updated**